RapidFuge/Create-Server-Modpack/README.md

 Step 2: Press launch and profit.<br>
 Step 3: Use this docker-compose to easily start a minecraft server.<br>

+> [!WARNING]
+> This modpack was made to be hosted by a server and not meant for singleplayer!

 > [!NOTE]
 > Temporarily removed mods due to no 1.20.1 Ports.<br>
 >